smohith/cp4i-install/README.md

    ![cp4i-operator.png](images/cp4i-operator.png)

-3. Accept all the defaults to install the operator at the cluster level.
+3. Accept all the defaults to install the operator at the cluster level and to approve automatic updates using the latest stable update channel.
 Click `Subscribe`.

    ![cp4i-operator-subscribe.png](images/cp4i-operator-subscribe.png)